eosnetworkfoundation/grant-framework/applications/eos_network_qlone_ai.md

 We are 5 full-time experienced core team members with more than 5 years of experience, from Vilnius, Lithuania.
 3 AI and blockchain developers, Lukas CMO and Rysard CEO.
 With our experience in Web 3 market, vast programming knowledge and know-how skills, we decided to make something unique and innovative that you would definitely enjoy to experience.
 Founders have a successful background in WEB3/WEB2 markets and great work experience, CTO Dainius has a vast knowledge of AI technology and Machine Learning development, Jonas is known for his full stack and blockchain development skills, and Arvaidas is an experienced blockchain developer.
 All in all, we have a well-balanced team which covers all required fields to start the project successfully and expand our company.
 Team has direct plan how to achieve milestones and launch in the market successfully.

-> If anyone on your team has applied for a grant at the EOS Network Foundation previously, please list the name of the project and legal entity here. - NO

 ### Team Org Repos

 N/A

-> Please also provide the GitHub accounts of all team members.
-If they contain no activity, references to projects hosted elsewhere or live are also fine.

 ### Team Member Repos